-Explores the origin and development of civilizations in Europe, the Americas, Africa, the Near East and East Asia.
-Using a global perspective and a comparative approach between the world's major civilizations, students will examine social structure and daily life, evolution of complex political systems, cultural values and economic development to 1500.
+This course covers the origins and development of civilizations in Europe, the Americas, Africa, the Near East and East Asia are explored.
+There is a global perspective and a comparative approach between the world's major civilizations, students will examine social structure and daily life, evolution of complex political systems, cultural values and economic developments to 1500.

-WORLD CIVILIZATIONS SINCE 1492
+WORLD HISTORY SINCE 1500